eriko-valence/edi-backend-tmp/logic-apps-varo-mail-processor/README.md

   * Note: The new Gmail connection will show up under API Connections.

-# Build out Azure Logic Apps workflow
-  * Login to the Azure portal
-  * Select the newly created Azure Logics app
-  * Select Logic app code view
-  * Copy the json from github and paste between "schema" and "triggers"
-    * Json file: la-dx-mail-proc-dev.json
-  * The function ids will need to be updated
+# Google Oauth Client App Setup

+Note: This step is ONLY required if using the [Bring your own application](#create-the-gmail-connection-use-default-shared-application) Gmail connection type

-# Create an OAuth Client Application in Google
+## Create an OAuth Client Application in Google

 * Login to the Google Cloud Platform (https://console.cloud.google.com/)
 * Create a new project